jlincodes/pbk-quiz/README.md

 - Dropdown menus upon hover for site navigation
 - Refactor my CSS
   - I considered using SCSS, however, I decided to stick to what I was already familiar with.
 I was already utilizing extra time to learn a new tool (Dreamweaver), so I decided not to spread myself too thin to be more efficient with the time I had.
+- Mobile Responsiveness
+  - If given more time, I would have liked to put a lot more thought into the responsiveness of this site.